Dramaturco/mtg-checklist/README.md

 ## Planned features

-* Print the list of cards from the selected set in a grid of x cards per block.
-X is a selectable number and represents the number of slots your binder page has.
-That way you can see which slot each card goes into.
-Add or remove data fields like casting cost, artist, etc. to your grid.
+* Add or remove data fields like casting cost, artist, etc. to your grid.
 * Choose a condition for each card before printing.
 * Choose the language for the card names.